fulbelin/fulbelin/README.md

 ### Hi there I am Belin👋

-A recent graduate with a Bachelor's degree in Molecular Biology and Genetics, specializing in Bioinformatics from Bogazici University in Istanbul, Turkey.
+A recent graduate with a Bachelor's degree in Molecular Biology and Genetics, specializing in Bioinformatics from Bogazici University at Istanbul, Turkey.

 Beyond academia, I've been fortunate to engage in cutting-edge programs and research experiences that have honed my skills in data science, genomics, and artificial intelligence.